ele-ben/functions-experiments/ReadMe.md

 #### [orderStimWithinTasks_str](#orderStimWithinTasks_str)

 Identical to balanceTransitionsMinus1, but some code at the end converts 0s and 1s into the input-defined string.
+This does not

 #### [noStimRepetition](#noStimRepetition)

 Generates a sequence of length trials without n minus 1 repetitions.
-Takes as inputs the length of the needed sequence (int) and either a list with the elements to be equally represented in the sequence, or a list with same length as the first input that the users want to pseudoshuffle.
+Takes as inputs the length of the needed sequence (int) and either a list with the elements to be equally represented in the sequence, or a list with same length as the first input that the users want to pseudo-shuffle.
+*Description:*
+It uses the same logic of orderStimWithinTasks_str without the constraints due to the other column.
+The list is generated repeating the elements or is given as input.
+It is randomized and then checked for n-1 repetitions.
+As soon as one is found, the sequence is searched for an element to swap with element n, such that that repetition is eliminated and another is not created.
+To this aim, the swapping element must be different from n and also from n+1; furthermore, the elements following and preceding the swapping candidate must be also different from n.
+This is repeated in a loop as many times as n-1 repetitions were found in the initial, random generated, sequence.
+*Performance*: The algorithm has never failed in adjusting a sequence in 100k simulations with length 16 trials and 8 stimuli equally represented.

 #### [shuffle_rows](#shuffle_rows)